 Each year key person policies are in effect companies must also file Form 8925 with the IRS.

 Does Your Business Need a Key Person Policy?

 If your business relies heavily on specific individuals, then key person life insurance is important to protect against financial uncertainty.

 This type of insurance makes sense in many circumstances, including:

 - If your business’s reputation is linked to the key employee’s name, reputation, or unique skills.

 - If the death of a key employee could quickly threaten your company financially.

-- If your business is seeking investors or SBA loans — lenders will only sign a contract if life insurance is in place on key individuals.
+- If your business is seeking investors or loans — lenders will only sign a contract if you have coverage on key individuals.

 - If your business is a partnership and each partner wants to be able to buy out the other’s shares in case of an untimely death